 So I had some quiet time to think and I remembered that when I was in my athletic prime I didn’t like sitting on the toilet seat.

 So what I used to do was the yoga pose called “the chair”.

 If you are not familiar with “the chair” it is where you get in a position as if you are sitting on an invisible chair.
 This exercise really makes the quads burn and also develops core strength.

-I find to be an excellent warm up – literally.
+I find it to be an excellent warm-up – literally.
 When it is frosty in the middle of winter I do this exercise and I immediately begin to sweat.
 This used to be given to Indian children as a punishment when they were naughty.
 But now studies have shown that it increases alertness and learning, so it is practiced daily as “brain yoga”.
 Something to do with crossing over the hands and connecting both sides of the brain.
-Anyway I don’t understand how it exactly works, but it is definitely helpful for concentration and keeping warm.
+Anyway, I don’t understand how it exactly works, but it is definitely helpful for concentration and keeping warm.

 Perhaps this is another reason why I did well at triathlon and why I was so strong on the bike.

 Then I thought to myself what other strength work did I do?
 My house was at the bottom of a very steep driveway so I had to start every bike ride with a sharp climb.